 Article

-Cytotoxic lesions of the corpus callosum in COVID-19 patients
+Clinical and radiological findings of cytotoxic lesions of the corpus callosum (CLOCCs) associated with COVID-19

 The corpus callosum (CC), as the largest interhemispheric commissure, connects the cortical zones of the left and right hemispheres.
 The anterior regions of the CC contain axons from the frontal premotor and motor cortices, while the posterior regions contain fibers from the somesthetic, parietal, occipital, and temporal lobes.
 Cytotoxic lesions of the corpus callosum (CLOCCs) are a rare clinicoradiologic syndrome characterized by transient and reversible lesions of the CC and possibly of the adjacent white matter.
 CLOCCs have been observed in the context of various diseases, including viral infections.
-Since CLOCCs were identified as a distinct radiological finding in patients with neuroCOVID, the Chinese researchers in this retrospective study presented the neurological, radiological, and laboratory features of cytotoxic lesions of the corpus callosum in eight COVID-19 patients.
+Since CLOCCs were identified as a distinct radiological finding in patients with neuroCOVID, the Chinese researchers in this retrospective study presented the neurological, radiological, and laboratory features of cytotoxic lesions of the corpus callosum observed in eight COVID-19 patients.

 The role of the CC has two main aspects.
 The first aspect suggests that the CC is associated with functional cortical lateralization at the level of interhemispheric inhibition.
 The second implies that the CC contributes to brain symmetry, as impairment of the CC leads to intrahemispheric isolation.
-The authors noted that structural features and blood supply characteristics are the mechanisms that may make the CC susceptible to damage.
-These features may include a lack of adrenergic receptors, impaired regulation of water and electrolyte homeostasis and ion transport, excitatory amino acid toxicity, oxidative stress damage, or inflammatory infiltration mediated by immune dysregulation.
-However, neurological symptoms appear to rapidly emerge after infection and then subside.
-This suggests that disruption of the blood-brain barrier, leading to direct invasion of SARS-CoV-2 virus, is unlikely to be the direct cause of CLOCCs.
+According to the authors, structural features and characteristics of the blood supply make the CC susceptible to damage, including a lack of adrenergic receptors, impaired regulation of water and electrolyte homeostasis, excitatory amino acid toxicity, oxidative stress damage, or inflammatory infiltration mediated by immune dysregulation.
+However, neurological symptoms, which rapidly emerge after infection and then subside, suggest that disruption of the blood-brain barrier (BBB), leading to direct invasion of the SARS-CoV-2, is unlikely to be the direct cause of CLOCCs.
+A previous functional brain magnetic resonance imaging (MRI) study investigating brain activation during working memory tasks in patients with neuro-post-COVID revealed differences in brain lateralization.
+Lower activation was observed in two large clusters localized in the left hemisphere, and higher activation was noted in the right hemisphere, during more challenging tasks in post-COVID patients compared to healthy controls.
+They also showed poorer performance in the domains of endurance, locomotion, and manual dexterity of the dominant hand, which is controlled by the motor area of the dominant, mostly left hemisphere. https://discovermednews.com/post-covid-syndrome-and-brain-activation-during-the-working-memory-tasks/

-About the study
+About the study and Results

-The study comprised eight patients with COVID-19-related CLOCCs.
-All patients were evaluated by at least two neurologists.
-The inclusion criteria were SARS-CoV-2 infection confirmed with positive PCR or antigen testing as well as CLOCC findings on brain MRI.
+254 COVID-19 patients with an average age of 64.4 years (range: 15-96 years) underwent brain MRI scans.
+The inclusion criteria were SARS-CoV-2 infection confirmed with positive PCR or antigen testing, as well as CLOCC findings on brain MRI.
 The exclusion criteria included pre-existing lesions or other causes of the CC abnormalities, such as non-COVID-19 infections, acute trauma, pregnancy, epilepsy or antiepileptic medications, chemotherapy, and alcohol intoxication.
+All patients tested positive for the SARS-CoV-2 virus via RT-PCR.

-254 COVID-19 patients with an average age of 64.4 years (range: 15-96 years) underwent brain MRI scans.
 CLOCCs were found in eight COVID-19 patients (four males and four females) with an average age of 31.1 years (range: 15-82 years).
 More than half of these patients were younger than 20 years.
+All patients were evaluated by at least two neurologists.
 Neurological symptoms in all COVID-19 patients diagnosed with CLOCCs developed within three days of COVID-19 onset and included impaired consciousness (5/8), headache (4/8), psychiatric abnormalities (4/8), ataxia (2/8), dysarthria (2/8), pyramidal tract signs (2/8), and visual disturbances (2/8).
 Two cases had severe COVID-19-related rhabdomyolysis.
 None of the patients had pre-existing neurological disorders, neurological symptoms, or signs.

+All patients underwent a 3-T brain MRI scan.
+All MRI images were interpreted by at least one radiologist and one neurologist.
 Based on the extent of the CC lesions on MRI, patients were categorized into three different types of CLOCCs.
 Type I lesions, which were localized in the splenium of the CC, were associated with faster recovery.
 Type II (cases 6 and 7) and III (case 8), involving the peripheral white matter or anterior CC, were associated with more severe neurological symptoms.
 These results suggest that the location of the CC lesion may influence the clinical presentation and recovery from CLOCCs.
 Follow-up MRI scans of the brain showed that the CC lesions had resolved within 2 to 3 weeks.

 Electroencephalography was also performed in cases 2 and 7, which showed epileptic discharges in case 2 and diffuse slow-wave spikes throughout the brain in case 7.